Duality for Fitting's Multi-valued Modal logic via bitopology and biVietoris coalgebra: Abstract

 \section{Abstract}

 {Fitting’s Heyting-valued logic and Heyting-valued modal logic have already been studied from an algebraic viewpoint.
 In addition to algebraic axiomatizations with the completeness of Fitting’s Heyting-valued logic and Heyting-valued modal logic, both topological and coalgebraic dualities have also been developed for algebras of Fitting's Heyting-valued modal logic.
 Bitopological methods have recently been employed to investigate duality for Fitting's Heyting-valued logic.
-However, the concepts of bitopology and biVietoris coalgebras are conspicuously absent from the development of dualities for Fitting's many-valued modal logic.
+However, the concepts of bitopology and bi-Vietoris coalgebras are conspicuously absent from the development of dualities for Fitting's many-valued modal logic.
 With this study, we try to bridge that gap.
-We develop a bitopological duality for algebras of Fitting’s Heyting-valued modal logic.
-We construct a bi-Vietoris functor on the category $PBS_{\mathcal{L}}$ of $\mathcal{L}$-valued ($\mathcal{L}$ is a Heyting algebra) pairwise Boolean spaces.
-Finally, we obtain a dual equivalence between categories of biVietoris coalgebras and algebras of Fitting’s Heyting-valued modal logic.
-As a result, we conclude that Fitting’s many-valued modal logic is sound and complete with respect to the coalgebras of a biVietoris functor.
-We discuss the application of this coalgebraic approach to bitopological duality.} \keywords{Bitopology, Fitting’s modal logic, Duality, Coalgebra}
+The main results are bitopological and coalgebraic duality for Fitting's many-valued modal logic.
+We develop a bitopological duality for algebras of Fitting’s Heyting-valued modal logic by extending known bitopological duality for Fitting's non-modal logic.
+To develop coalgebraic duality, we adapt Lauridsen's bi-Vietoris construction from the category of pairwise Stone spaces to the category $PBS_{\mathcal{L}}$ of $\mathcal{L}$-valued (with $\mathcal{L}$ a bounded finite distributive lattice, i.e., a Heyting algebra) pairwise Boolean spaces by incorporating a structure map, and from this obtain the $\mathcal{L}$-biVietoris functor.
+Finally, we establish dual equivalence between coalgebras for the $\mathcal{L}$-biVietoris functor and algebras of Fitting’s $\mathcal{L}$-valued modal logic.
+As a result, we conclude that Fitting’s Heyting-valued modal logic is sound and complete with respect to the coalgebras of $\mathcal{L}$-biVietoris functor.
+We also apply this coalgebraic approach to the bitopological duality to show the existence of cofree and final coalgebras, and to establish a Hennessy-Milner property. } \keywords{Bitopology, Fitting’s modal logic, Duality, Coalgebra}